neophob/PixelController/README.md

 Make sure you configured your LED Matrix (See above), to control PixelController please check out the "FRONTENDS" chapter.

-The RPi has no audio input onboard, you must connect an USB audio card/USB microphone or a Webcam with a microphone.
+The RPi has no **audio input** onboard, you must connect an USB audio card/USB microphone or a Webcam with a microphone.
 Use `sudo alsamixer --card 1` to verify the input volume is set correct.
 Use `sudo alsactl store` to save your current settings.

+Make sure your RPi is up to date - run `#sudo apt-get update && sudo apt-get upgrade` and `sudo rpi-update`.
+If you want to enable the **SPI device**, make sure it's not blacklkisted, see `/etc/modprobe.d/raspi-blacklist.conf` and remove the `spi-bcm2708` entry.

 ### Non-rectangular LED matrix